vmrnd/vmrnd/content/about.md

 path = "about"
 +++

-Hello there, I'm Vinit Miranda, a musician and software engineer.
-I enjoy building systems, continuous learning, and going for the occasional run or football game
+Hello there, I'm Vinit Miranda, a musician and software engineer (HKU 2019).
+I enjoy building systems, continuous learning, and going for the occasional run or football

 ### Embedded Systems:
 - C, C++, ESP32, Raspberry Pi, Pico, Linux, BLE, USB